Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 For Identification of individual users always use a pseudonym to avoid exposing sensitive information about a user.
 This pseudonym can optionally be translatable to actual personal information in a separate service, but access to this service should be tightly controlled and limited only to cases where there is a legal need to use this information.
 Use of a Burgerservice nummer(BSN) is only allowed when the organization has the right to do this.
-Even when an orgnization has the right to do this it is still reccomended to use a pseudonym that is only translatable to a BSN for a limited number of services/users within the organization.
+Even when an orgnization has the right to do this it is still recommended to use a pseudonym that is only translatable to a BSN for a limited number of services/users within the organization.
 ** link naar DSO ontwerp?**

 For identifying government organizations use the "organisatie-identificatienummer" (OIN)